dotnet/android-samples/MapsAndLocationDemo_v2/README.md

 [Google Play Services](https://play.google.com/store/apps/details?id=com.google.android.gms) must be installed on a device or emulator before Google Maps for Android v2 will work.

-Emulators using the [Google APIs Add-On](https://developers.google.com/android/add-ons/google-apis/) with API 17 and higher have Google Play Services included in the Google APIs Add On.
+The [Google APIs Add-On](https://developers.google.com/android/add-ons/google-apis/) is only supported on emulator images that are running the most recent API level of Android.

 Emulators not using the Google APIs Add-On images, *will not have Google Play Services installed*.
 The appropriate APKs may be manually installed into the emulator image, but installing Google Play Services is beyond the scope of this example.